dangbert/thesis_app/README.md

 <summary>Show Snellius server specific directions</summary>
 Note for the commands below, if you're not running on a [slurm server](https://slurm.schedmd.com/overview.html) then use `bash` in place of `sbatch`

+Disclaimer: the conda environment is now (somewhat) deprecated in favor of poetry...

 ````bash
 # create conda environment